akhila-shaik/yolov8_training/README.md

 4.run **TORCH_TO_ONNX.py** to get onnx model.

-5.Test both the models (.pt and .onnx) and observe the results and inference time.
+5.Test both the models (.pt and .onnx) and observe the output with bounding boxes with confidence score and inference time.

 **Sample:**